 When we are done with operations to the file, we need to properly close the file.

-Closing a file will free up the resources that were tied with the file and is done using the close() method.
+Closing a file will free up the resources that were tied with the file and is done using Python

 Python has a garbage collector to clean up unreferenced objects but we must not rely on it to close the file.